 Using the right online giving tool is essential for ensuring you can enact these various peer-to-peer fundraising tips.
 Prioritize the features that you want as a part of your peer-to-peer campaign, then be sure the software you ultimately use has those features included.

-Peer-to-peer fundraising is a useful fundraising tool that your organization can use to raise funds, increase your retention rate, and ramp up to fundraising events.
-Not only that, but as a virtual campaign opportunity, it’s the perfect fundraising opportunity to raise money in the midst of a pandemic.
+Peer-to-peer fundraising is a useful fundraising strategy that your organization can use to raise funds, increase your donor retention rate, and generate excitement leading up to fundraising events.
+Not only that, but as a virtual campaign opportunity, it’s also the perfect fundraising opportunity to engage supporters who can’t attend events in person.

 - The Ultimate Guide to Nonprofit Strategic Planning.
 See how peer-to-peer fundraising campaigns will fit into your nonprofit’s strategic plan by reviewing this guide.